Kentucky High School Basketball Hall of Fame

 (Lafayette High SChool, Lexington, KY)

 He helped lead his Lafayette Generals to the state championship in 1953.
 In addition to being named to the All-Tournament team, Vernon also received high school All-American status.
 He was named to the All-State Teams both in 1953 and 1954.
-Vernon was also named the first Kentucky Mr. Basketball in 1954.
+Vernon was also named the first Kentucky Mr. Basketball in 1954, and went on to have an outstanding career at the University of Kentucky.

 (Madisonville High SChool, Madisonville, KY)

 A fierce competitor, Frank led his Maroons to consecutive KHSAA State Tournament appearances in 1948 and 1949.
-He was also named to the All-State Tournament Team both in 1948 and 1949.
+He was also named to the All-State Tournament Team in 1949..
 Frank went on to have a legendary career at the University of Kentucky, starting on the only undefeated team.
 He then went on to have a stellar career during the dynasty days of the Boston Celtics.

 (Central City High School, Central City, KY)